Friends of Belfast Botanic Gardens Tree archive

 It is an early flowering tree usually mid- to late-March.
 However in 2007 the first splash of colour started the last week in February.
 The winter was so mild with very little frost resulting in plants not doing what they should.

-Acer opalus in Belfast Botanic Gardens
+Acer opalus in early spring in Belfast Botanic Gardens

-Flowers of Acer opalus
+Flower buds of Acer opalus

 Flower detail of Acer opalus